LIKE OUR FB PAGE

 A PERSONAL STORY

-Veterans Memorial Coliseum saved
+Vets in front of Veterans Memorial Coliseum

 I feel lucky to even be here today, after finally hearing the story of my Dad's ship, the USS Franklin, well after he died IN 1979.
 On TV one night in 1998, I watched a video taken from a US plane flying over an aircraft carrier 50 miles from the Japanese mainland on March 19, 1945.
 The ship was an inferno, flames reaching two hundred feet in the air, the Franklin engulfed in black smoke.
 Over 800 Americans perished.
 I shuddered.
 'Oh my gosh', I thought, 'my Dad was on that ship'.
 I can only imagine what he went through, and what his shipmates went through.
 He never wanted to talk about it, and I can now understand.